-The Mauritius Commercial Bank Ltd undertakes that it will neither finance, nor arrange financing, for the activities set out in the 'Exclusion List', (see Annex 1).
-Assessment of compliance to MCB Exclusion List of new projects or clients is elaborated in the Guidelines for application of this policy for Early-Bird memos (see Annex 2 for the summary).
+The Mauritius Commercial Bank Ltd undertakes that it neither finances, nor arranges financing, for the activities listed below.
+Assessment of compliance with MCB Exclusion List of new projects or clients is elaborated in the Guidelines for application of this policy for Early-Bird memos (see Annex 1 for the summary).